-The Objectively Assessed Housing Need for Craven over the plan period 2011-2031 is established from a baseline of 130 (2014-based SNPP), with an upward adjustment to take account of longer-term migration trends to 188 dwellings each year.
-It is also recommended that there is a 20% uplift to the basic demographic requirement to take account of market signals relating to affordability.
-This increases the OAN by 26 dwellings each year.
+The Objectively Assessed Housing Need for Craven over the plan period 2012-2032 is established from a baseline of 141 (rebased 2014-based SNPP to take account of population change since the 2014 population projections were released), with a upward adjustments to take account of longer-term migration trends to 199 dwellings each year and a headship rate adjustment taking the total to 202 dwellings each year.
+It is also recommended that there is a 20% uplift to the demographic requirement to take account of market signals relating to affordability.
+This increases the OAN by 40 dwellings each year.

-The Objectively Assessed Need figure for Craven District is 214.
+The Objectively Assessed Need figure for Craven District is 242 which is slightly higher than the 214 figure in the 2016 SHMA update.
 This figure takes account of the need to deliver more affordable and market housing for an increasing number of households, long-term trends in migration and supports economic growth.
-The full objectively assessed dwelling need over the Plan Period 2012-2032 (20 years) is for up to 4,280 dwellings
+The full objectively assessed dwelling need over the Plan Period 2012-2032 (20 years) is for up to 4,840 dwellings.